msveshnikov/autocode-ai/README.md

 -   Exclude non-source files from processing (csv, png, binary, svg, etc)
 -   Detect missing files/references and ask user confirmation to create them (suggest folder and name by AI)
 -   Adherence to DRY, KISS, and SRP principles

-## Design Ideas and Considerations
+-   Automatic dependency management and creation of missing files
+-   Add an optional code optimization and refactoring of individual files (request user consent)

--   Implement a chat-like interface for interactive project development
+-   Implement a chat-like interface for interactive project development - provide README.md context along with user query and append new requirement to README.md (for next process run)